-NEW YORK: Today, the FT publishes the 2016 edition of the Financial Times 300 Top Registered Investment Advisers.
+NEW YORK, June 22, 2017: Today, the FT publishes the 2017 edition of the Financial Times 300 Top Registered Investment Advisers.
 The ranking of top U.S. RIAs was developed in collaboration with Ignites Research, a subsidiary of the FT that provides business intelligence on the investment management industry.
-The list represents an elite group of investment firms; the average FT 300 firm has been in existence for 22 years and manages $2.6 billion in assets.
+The list represents an elite group of investment firms, with the average FT 300 firm in existence for 24 years and managing $2.7 billion in assets.

 Ignites Research created the methodology and ranked the advisers.
 Advisory practices reporting $300 million or more in assets under management were allowed to apply.
 The FT then scored candidate firms on six criteria: assets under management (AUM), AUM growth rate, years in existence, advanced industry credentials, online accessibility and compliance records.

 This select group embodies some of the leading trends in the investment management industry.
-The firms focus on serving the wealthy: high net worth individuals (those with $1 million to $10 million to invest) account for 42% of the assets managed by the FT 300, and ultra-high net worth clients (those with more than $10 million) account for another 22% of their assets.
+High net worth individuals (those with $1 million to $10 million to invest) account for 44% of the assets managed by the FT 300, and ultra-high net worth clients (those with more than $10 million) account for another 22% of their assets.

 The full report is available for viewing at this link.